bastosmichael/twitter-dapp/README.md

 Run `truffle console --network rinkeby` to load up the console Run `Twitter.deployed().then(function(instance){return instance });` to verify your contract is deployed.

+### Run Web3 application either locally or on Rinkeby

+Go into /app directory and run `npm install` and then `yarn start`

+**If running locally be sure to import private keys from ganache into Metamask

+## Notes

+- UI is breaking and still needs some work.